You who dwell in the Shelter of the Most High,

 10 Best Psalms About Trusting God (and Not the World)

-Psalm 91 — The number one Psalm for trusting in God’s protection, shelter and refuge.
+Psalm 91 is the number one Psalm for trusting in God’s protection — His shelter and refuge.

-This “Wisdom Psalm” expresses the utmost confidence in Almighty God; the God who provides shelter for those who trust and take refuge in Him.
-When we put our trust in God (not the world), we receive divine gifts and promises such as redemption, saving grace, glory and ultimate victory.
-We would do well to remember that it is God who loves, cares for, and provides for us in supernatural ways.
-He honors those who seek Him out and trust in Him alone.
+This “Wisdom Psalm” expresses the utmost confidence in Almighty God, and He alone.
+The psalmist knew that God is the only One who can provide real and lasting protection and providence for those who trust and take refuge in Him.
+Said another way, when we put our trust in God, our Creator, and not the world (created things), we receive supernatural gifts from above — blessings such as answered prayer, special graces, divine promises such as redemption, saving grace, glory and ultimate victory.
+It is God who loves us above all things, providing for all our needs.
+And it is He Who promises to honor with His gifts those who seek and trust in Him alone.

 “You who dwell in the Shelter of the Most High,